Hirmuolio/Despecialized-zombies/README.md

 * On death grabs a grenade

 spitter zombie
--No longer spits acid
+* No longer spits acid

 corrosive zombie
--No longer shoots acid (still barfs acid at melee)
+* No longer shoots acid (still barfs acid at melee)

 smoker zombie
--No longer emits smoke while alive (still releases smoke on death)
+* No longer emits smoke while alive (still releases smoke on death)

 Smoky bear
--No longer emits smoke while alive (still releases smoke on death)
+* No longer emits smoke while alive (still releases smoke on death)

 shocker zombie
--No longer shoots lightning
+* No longer shoots lightning
--Melee stats same as normal zombie
+* Melee stats same as normal zombie
--Deals shocks when scratches and bites instead of every attack -Reduced zap back chance to 50 (was 100)
+* Deals shocks when scratches and bites instead of every attack
+* Reduced zap back chance to 50 (was 100)

 shocker brute
--No longer shoots lightning
+* No longer shoots lightning
--Melee stats same as normal brute
+* Melee stats same as normal brute
--Deals shocks when scratches and bites instead of every attack -Reduced zap back chance to 40 (was 75)
+* Deals shocks when scratches and bites instead of every attack
+* Reduced zap back chance to 40 (was 75)

 shady zombie
--Does not turn invisible during night
+* Does not turn invisible during night
--Reduced night vision to 10 (was 40)
+* Reduced night vision to 10 (was 40)
--Increased day vision to 20 (was 3)
+* Increased day vision to 20 (was 3)

 zombie nightstalker
--Does not turn invisible during night
+* Does not turn invisible during night
--Reduced night vision to 10 (was 40)
+* Reduced night vision to 10 (was 40)
--Increased day vision to 20 (was 3)
+* Increased day vision to 20 (was 3)

 zombie necromancer
--Is now just a normal zombie
+* Is now just a normal zombie

 boomer
--Renamed to fat zombie
+* Renamed to fat zombie
--Doesn't blow up
+* Doesn't blow up
--Same stats as fat zombie
+* Same stats as fat zombie

 huge boomer
--Doesn't do whatever it did before
+* Doesn't do whatever it did before

 bloated zombie
--No longer releases gas while alive (still releases gas on death)
+* No longer releases gas while alive (still releases gas on death)

 The following special zombies have not been touched.
 If you feel any of them needs despecializing leave a suggestion.
--shrieker zombie
+* shrieker zombie
--screecher zombie
+* screecher zombie
--zombie scientist
+* zombie scientist
--zombie master
+* zombie master
--zombie hollow
+* zombie hollow
--grappler zombie
+* grappler zombie
--grabber zombie
+* grabber zombie
--zombie wrestler
+* zombie wrestler
--bio-operator
+* bio-operator
--Fungal zombies are not changed
+* Fungal zombies are not changed